amnasyeda/vehicle-app/README.md

 # Car Maintanence and Event Finder!
-This application draws from public information to find motorcycle and car events, as well as keep track of your favorite vehicles and list of parts.
-There is also a page where you can search for recalls for a specific vehicle.
+This application contains many functions for those interested in cars.
+It allows the user to find car and motorcycle events in their area, as well as keep track of their favorite vehicles and list of parts.
+The user is also able to navigate through a selected vehicle in order to search for recalls for that year and specific model.

 ## About
 As a car/motorcycle enthusiast, I want to keep track of my cars of interest on an app, as well as view related events near me and to check for any recalls.